ElrohirGT/CHAD/server/README.md

 The communication between threads is done via a pipe that gets initialized when a new connection is created.
-The thread polls the pipe for information, if no new information is received in a hot second then the global state is checked, if the server or the connection is closing down we then proceed to end the main thread loop and clean all resources associated with it (like the file descriptor or the memory arenas).
+The thread polls the pipe for information, if no new information is received in a hot second then the global state is checked, if the server or the connection is closing down we then proceed to end the thread loop and clean all resources associated with it (like the file descriptor or the memory arenas).

 Finally, all synchronization is done via mutexes.
 Each individual item on the global state has a mutex associated with it.